 - There are two methods to set auto snapshot.
 In "/ Volume configuration / Virtual disk", move the mouse pointer to the gray button next to the VD number; click "Auto snapshot".
-Or in "/ Volume configuration / Snapshot", click " Auto snapshot • ". - 2.
-The auto snapshot can be set monthly, weekly, daily, or hourly. - 3.
-Done.
-It will take snapshots automatically.
+Or in "/ Volume configuration / Snapshot", click " Auto snapshot ". - 2.
+The auto snapshot can be set monthly, weekly, daily, or hourly.